dialpad/dialtone-vue/tools/README.md

 The following directory contains a set of scripts and migration maps used by the scripts in order to migrate our codebases from Dialtone V5 to Dialtone V6 (Our In-House Design System).

+## Known Issues

+### Spacing

+Some of the spacing values have changed within the Dialtone component classes.
+As a result, the migrated code may be visually different.
+To address these issues, we will have to manually update components which do not match the previous design.

+## Assumptions

+### Development Time

+We did not want to spend too much time working on scripts to migrate our codebase.
+As a result, we have created a more or less a find/replace solution; not a tokenizer.
+Due to this limitation, there will be cases of multiples of the same classes and mixins since we cannot determine how many of a given class or mixin is in a given block of code.

 ## Migration Maps

 These files are used by the scripts in this directory and contain a list of from:to mappings or a list of classnames to